Ryangwaite/AWS-SAA-C02-Course/README.md

 - Share functionality with parameter store.
 Sometimes both are appropriate.
 - Designed specifically for secrets, passwords, API keys.
 - Usable via Console, CLI, API, or SDK (integration)
-- Supports the automatic rotation of secrets using Lambda.
+- Supports the automatic rotation of secrets using Lambda. (parameter store does not)
 - Directly integrates with RDS and a limited set of AWS products.
 If lambda is invoked and changes a secret, the password can automatically change in RDS.
 - Secrets are encrypted at rest.
 - Integrates with IAM, can use IAM permissions to control access to secrets.